miclo84/Mifre-Digital/README.md

 ![image](https://user-images.githubusercontent.com/86439883/134823736-1cf93125-580a-447d-ae5a-a2ba9e600859.png)

-I decided to make this project a one side project with four sections because my main goal was to focus on Semantic markup to structure HTML and get familiar with CSS.
+I decided to make this project a one side project with four sections because main goal was to focus on Semantic markup to structure HTML and CSS.
 Not the content itself

 Summary